 Marc’s Blix Packa cargo ebike is great for errands and local exploring in our RV life

-What have we carried on this cargo bike?
+What have we carried on this cargo ebike?

-All of my rides have included carrying panniers with at least 10 pounds of gear, but most of my rides have carried far larger loads.
-Sometimes I’ll transport a big load of laundry in the campground, or bring a couple of hundred dollars worth of groceries back from the store.
+All of my rides have included carrying panniers with at least 10 pounds of gear.
+Most of my rides have carried far larger loads.
+Sometimes transporting a big load of laundry in the campground, or a couple of hundred dollars worth of groceries back from the store.
 Other times, Julie sits on the back deck with her feet on the running boards.
-We used to have a tandem bike, so this provides a similar feel and experience of riding together – except she doesn’t have to do any pedaling!
+We used to have a tandem bike.
+This provides a similar feel and experience of riding together, except she doesn’t have to do any pedaling!

 I have towed our dog Sunny behind in a dog trailer, and also mounted his trailer onto the rear cargo board with tie downs (which he seems to prefer).
-We have even gone out with the whole family on the bike several times – with Julie sitting on the back, and Sunny being towed in the trailer behind.
+We have even gone out with the whole family on the bike several times.
+Julie sitting on the back, and Sunny being towed in the trailer behind.
 Our heaviest rides had a total of around 370 pounds of rider, passenger, cargo and trailer.
-This is well within the bike’s weight rating (see specs further down), and of course, the battery power made these rides effortless.
+This is well within the bike’s weight rating (see specs further down).
+Of course the battery power made these rides nearly effortless.

 Laundry day is easy with the laundry bag on the rear deck, and other items in panniers

 Battery Range: How Far and Fast Does It Go?